ZerothAngel/FtDScripts/ftd-notes.md

 See the `APRThrustHackKey`, `YLLThrustHackKey` and `ThrustHackKey` options of appropriate scripts.

+## Control Axes ##

+With recent versions of FtD, almost every component has the freedom to listen on one or more control axes (e.g. "hover", "yaw", "main", "A", etc.) This is very flexible!

+Unfortunately, Lua can only control a small subset (via `I:RequestControl`): Yaw, Pitch, Roll, Main.
+(And Lua can only read a different subset: Main, Secondary, Tertiary.)

+So true hybrid control systems are still out of reach.
+What's more, the old drive maintainer axes (now called STIM Primary, STIM Secondary, STIM Tertiary) seem to be deprecated, which is unfortunate since those axes could be fully read & controlled by Lua.
+(Though inexplicably, you could not assign them to dediblades, which limited their usefulness.)

+With all that said, it is probably best to use standard control axes (e.g. set `ControlFractions` to 1 for everything).
+But this is only feasible if your ship does not hover or strafe.

+Otherwise, use 1's where appropriate in `JetFractions` and `SpinnerFractions` and zero-out `ControlFractions` where necessary.

 ## Missiles ##

 I'm typically pretty conservative with my missiles.
 I often hear talk about monstrous 8- or 10- block long missiles.